autonomio/talos/README.md

 TL;DR

-Talos radically transforms ordinary Keras, TensorFlow (tf.keras), and PyTorch workflows without taking away.
+Thousands of researchers have found Talos to importantly improve ordinary TensorFlow (tf.keras) and Keras workflows without taking away or hiding any of their power.

-  - works with ANY Keras, TensorFlow (tf.keras) or PyTorch model
+  - Works with ANY Keras, TensorFlow (tf.keras) or PyTorch model
-  - takes minutes to implement
+  - Takes minutes to implement
-  - no new syntax to learn
+  - No new syntax to learn
-  - adds zero new overhead to your workflow
+  - Adds zero new overhead to your workflow
+  - Bullet-proof results with no breaking bugs since 2019
+  - Comprehensive, up-to-date documentation

-Talos is made for data scientists and data engineers that want to remain in **complete control of their TensorFlow (tf.keras) and PyTorch models**, but are tired of mindless parameter hopping and confusing optimization solutions that add complexity instead of reducing it.
-Within minutes, without learning any new syntax, Talos allows you to configure, perform, and evaluate hyperparameter optimization experiments that yield state-of-the-art results across a wide range of prediction tasks.
-Talos provides the **simplest and yet most powerful** available method for hyperparameter optimization with TensorFlow (tf.keras) and PyTorch.
+Talos is made for researchers, data scientists, and data engineers that want to remain in **complete control of their TensorFlow (tf.keras) and Keras models**, but are tired of mindless parameter hopping and confusing optimization solutions that add complexity instead of reducing it.

+**Within minutes, without learning any new syntax,** Talos allows you to configure, perform, and evaluate hyperparameter experiments that yield state-of-the-art results across a wide range of prediction tasks.
+Talos provides the **simplest and yet most powerful** available method for hyperparameter optimization with TensorFlow (tf.keras) and Keras.

 <hr>

 ### :wrench: Key Features

-Based on what no doubt constitutes a "biased" review (being our own) of more than ~30 hyperparameter tuning and optimization solutions, Talos comes on top in terms of intuitive, easy-to-learn, highly permissive access to critical hyperparameter optimization capabilities.
+Based on what no doubt constitutes a "biased" review (being our own) of more than ~30 hyperparameter tuning and optimization solutions, Talos comes on top in terms of intuitive, easy-to-learn, highly permissive access to critical hyperparameter experimentation capabilities.
 Key features include:

   - Single-line optimize-to-predict pipeline `talos.Scan(x, y, model, params).predict(x_test, y_test)`
   - Automated hyperparameter optimization